kubermatic/kubeone/docs/upgrading_cluster.md

 It's recommended to backup your cluster before running the upgrade process.
 You can do it using [Velero](https://github.com/heptio/velero) or any other tool of your choice.

 Before running upgrade please ensure that your KubeOne version supports upgrading to the desired Kubernetes version.
 Check the [Kubernetes Versions Compatibility](https://github.com/kubermatic/kubeone#kubernetes-versions-compatibility) part of the KubeOne's README for more details on supported Kubernetes versions for each KubeOne release.
+You can what KubeOne version you're running using the `kubeone version` command.

 ## Running Upgrades